thefrontside/frontside.com/src/pages/blog/2021-01-29-kubernetes-wet-your-toes.md

 ![k9s with pods listed screenshot](/img/2021-01-kubernetes/k9s-listed-pods.png)

 What we’re seeing here are the pods from the service we deployed.
-We’ll be returning to this page very shortly, but for practice if you want to navigate to the list of deployments, press ‘:’ and type in ‘deployments’.
+We’ll be returning to this page very shortly, but for practice if you want to navigate to the list of deployments, press `:` and type in `deployments`.

 ![k9s with deployments listed screenshot](/img/2021-01-kubernetes/k9s-deployments.png)